Freelancers & Consultants10 min readUpdated Apr 14, 2026

 claude skillsrevision briefclient feedbackcreative operationsapproval workflows

 Warning: If the client material includes confidential business data or unreleased creative assets, keep the workflow inside an approved Claude setup and use the smallest file set you actually need.
+Review the brief before you revise anything, especially when comments conflict.

 If Claude Skills is new to you